 Given the unprecedented rate of human-induced environmental changes around the world, it is important to understand how changes in environmental conditions might influence the expression and evolution of inbreeding depression.
 This PhD project will examine the effects of both abiotic environmental components and biotic environmental components on inbreeding depression.
 The project will be entirely computer-based, combining meta-analytic and theoretical modelling approaches.
 It is possible for the project to be conducted remotely for part of it or its entire duration.

 You can check this link for more details about this project and instructions for how to apply.

 I am not currently advertisting any postdoctoral positions, but I am always happy to support exceptional postdocs who are interested in applying for external fellowships to join the lab.
 Prospective postdocs are welcome to contact me directly to discuss project ideas and funding options.

 Our research group champions inclusivity and diversity, and we welcome applicants from diverse backgrounds.
 We believe enjoyable and high-quality research can only be done in a safe and supportive environment.
-We therefore do not tolerate harassment, bullying, or discrimination of any form in our group.
+We do not tolerate discrimination, harassment, or bullying of any form in our group.